Loading...

 1. Logan Together

-The Logan Together movement has a collective impact group of over 100 community partner organizations and over 1,000 active people, with a backbone team from the Griffith University that helps coordinate the work of the movement.
+The Logan Together movement has a collective impact group of over 100 community partner organizations and over 1,000 active people, with a backbone team from Griffith University that helps coordinate the movement’s work.

 A great example of collective impact in education, some of the movement’s projects include Enrol for Prep, which aims to increase the number of Preppies making a smooth and timely transition to school, and Going to Kindy, which aims to resolve and reduce the barriers that prevent parents from sending their children to a good quality kindy.